prob140/textbook/_chapters/Chapter_02/02_Examples.md

 **Answer.** There are many sequences in which each face appears at least once.
 For example, if $n=4$, such sequences include HTTT, HTHT, TTHT, and so on.

-**Method – Complement:**
+**Method: Complement.**
-When an event can happen in many different ways, it might be a good idea to look at the ways in which it *doesn't* happen, in case there are fewer of those.**
+When an event can happen in many different ways, it might be a good idea to look at the ways in which it *doesn't* happen, in case there are fewer of those.

 For $n=4$, the only sequences in which we *don't* get at least one occurrence of each face are HHHH and TTTT.
 Indeed, for any $n$, there are only two sequences in which we don't get both faces: all heads, and all tails.
 These are the two sequences in which all the elements are the same.